I Want to Work! Where Do I Start?

 - Talk to your family about the type of work that you might like

-- Explore training ideas in the community such as Adult Education or college with their help
+- Ask for help exploring training in the community such as an adult education school or community college

-- Invite your family members to your IEP & IPP meetings
+- Invite your family members and other important people to your school IEP & TCRC IPP meetings

 For Family Members to Consider